Brian Stark, left, and Frank Mancini outside Peconic River Village in...

 Town officials want to tap the fund to pay for engineering costs to extend public water lines for residents whose private drinking wells are polluted.
 But preservation and farming advocates fear spending the fund for those uses will dampen efforts to preserve land and stave off development.

-The Town Board approved the expanded use for the fund in a 5-0 vote Oct.
+The town board approved the expanded use for the fund in a 5-0 vote Oct.
 16.

 Long Island Farm Bureau executive director Rob Carpenter at an Oct.
-1 hearing said that while improving drinking water is commendable, expanding allowable uses for the fund is an “eroding of the original intent” of the program.
+1 hearing said while improving drinking water is commendable, expanding allowable uses for the fund is an “eroding of the original intent” of the program.

 The five East End towns each generate revenue for their Community Preservation funds through a 2% tax on most real estate transactions in order to preserve farmland and open space.
 Voters in 2016 extended the tax until 2050 and approved a measure allowing towns to use up to 20% of annual revenue for water quality improvements.